godfrey-creat/alx-system_engineering-devops/0x01-shell_basics/README.md

-Switches the current user to betty
+switches current directory to betty